jajawatts/Elk-Stack-Project/README.md

         What aspect of security do load balancers protect?
         Load balancers evenly distribute HTTP traffic to the servers, preventing server attacks such as DDoS attacks What is the advantage of a jump box?
-        Jump boxes provide secure connection to the server ​
+        Jump boxes provide secure ssh connection to the server ​
 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the data and system logs.
         What does Filebeat watch for?